lightly-ai/lightly/docs/source/docker/advanced/active_learning.rst

 Selection
 -------------------------
-Once you have everything set up as described above, you can do an active learning iteration by specifying the following three things in your Lightly docker config:
+Once you have everything set up as described above, you can do an active learning iteration by specifying the following three things in your Lightly Worker config:

 - `method`
 - `active_learning.task_name`